farminos/open-escpos-print-service/README.md

 ## Using through an intent
-If you need to print from an app that does not support printing (Firefox for Android for example) or without going through the Android printer selection screen, you can send an intent to this app with the folowwing format:
+If you need to print from an app that does not support printing (Firefox for Android for example) or without going through the Android printer selection screen, you can send an intent to this app with the following format:

  * `scheme`: `print-intent`
  * `S.content`: a base64 encoded gzipped JSON array of strings, each string is an HTML document.